MicrosoftDocs/learn/learn-pr/azure/integrate-openapi-enabled-web-api-with-apim-and-visual-studio/includes/1-introduction.md

 :::row-end:::

 Crystal and her development team have built Web APIs for inventory management.
-She expects that the Web APIs are published to [Azure App Service][az appsvc] and integrated with [Azure API Management][az apim] through Visual Studio so that her development team pays the minimal cost of transition between Azure API Management and dev tool, Visual Studio, while working on the API development.
+She expects that the Web APIs are published to [Azure App Service][az appsvc] and integrated with [Azure API Management][az apim] through Visual Studio.
+At the end of the day, her development team pays the minimal cost of transition between Azure API Management and the dev tool, Visual Studio, while working on the API development.

 [meet crystal]: ../media/meet-crystal.png